 On Sumatra, there really isn’t a defined, predictable wet and dry season.
 This is a tropical rain forest after all, so always expect and be prepared for rain.
 Thankfully, things usually clear up quickly, and very rarely are there days where the rains never cease.

-- Thanks to their high elevation, forests in the Kerinci area are generally cool at night, so you’ll want to bring a rain jacket (which will also be handy to have when it rains), and even a warm beanie.
+- Thanks to their high elevation, forests in the Kerinci area are generally cool at night (15°C or below, depending on how high you are), so you’ll want to bring a rain jacket (which will also be handy to have when it rains), and even a warm beanie.

 - Waterproof hiking shoes are essential.
 Even if it doesn’t rain, there are often muddy parts and most treks require the crossing of shallow streams.
 You can buy green, knee high rubber boots in town, but only if your foot size is less than a European size 43 (about size 10 US).
 However, these are not the most comfortable of footwear.